abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 [Vector] is a Haskell library for working with arrays.
 It implements very performant operations for integer-indexed array data.
 Unlike the lists in Haskell which are implemented as [singly linked lists], vectors are stored in a contiguous set of memory locations.
 This makes random access to the elements a constant time operation.
 The memory overhead per additional item in vectors is also much smaller.
 Lists allocate memory for each item in the heap and have pointers to the memory locations in nodes, leading to a lot of wasted memory in holding pointers.
 On the other hand, operations on lists are lazy, whereas, operations on vectors are strict, and this may need to useless computation depending on the use-case[^vector].

 In our current code, we represent the grid as a list of lists of cells.
 All the pruning operations require us to traverse the grid list or the row lists.
-They also require us to transform the grid back-and-forth for being able to use the same pruning operations for rows, columns and sub-grids.
+We also need to transform the grid back-and-forth for being able to use the same pruning operations for rows, columns and sub-grids.
 The pruning of cells and the choosing of pivot cells also requires us to replace cells in the grid with new ones, leading to a lot of list traversals.

 To prevent all this linear-time list traversals, we can replace the nested list of lists with a single vector.
 Then all we need to do it to go over the right parts of this vector, looking up and replacing cells as needed.
 Since both lookups and updates on vectors are constant time, this should lead to a speedup.